nxp-mcuxpresso/mcuxsdk-examples/_boards/imx95lpd5evk19/demo_apps/temperature_measurement/example_board_readme.md

 ================
 The log below shows the output of the hello world demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Temperature measurement example.
+ desc[0].sensorId = 0x0
+ desc[0].name = temp_ana
+ desc[1].sensorId = 0x1
+ desc[1].name = temp_a55
+ desc[2].sensorId = 0x2
+ desc[2].name = temp_pf09
+ Pls input a number to choose sensor to get data:(valid input is 0-2)0
+ Sensor(desc index is 0) temp_ana is selected
- Sensor is ready to read, press entry key to get the temperature.
+ Sensor is ready to read, press enter key to get the temperature.
- current temperature is 39.85 degrees Celsius
- current temperature is 39.82 degrees Celsius
+ Current temperature is 39 degrees Celsius
+ Pls input a number to choose sensor to get data:(valid input is 0-2)1
+ Sensor(desc index is 1) temp_a55 is selected
+ Sensor configuration failed!
+ Pls input a number to choose sensor to get data:(valid input is 0-2)2
+ Sensor(desc index is 2) temp_pf09 is selected
+ Sensor is ready to read, press enter key to get the temperature.
- current temperature is 39.84 degrees Celsius
+ Current temperature is 105 degrees Celsius
+ Pls input a number to choose sensor to get data:(valid input is 0-2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~